carpentries-incubator/machine-learning-trees-python/_episodes/01-introduction.md

 cohort['actualhospitalmortality_enc'] = encoder.fit_transform(cohort['actualhospitalmortality'])
 ```

-In the eICU Collaborative Research Database, ages >89 years have been removed to comply with data sharing regulations.
-We will need to decide how to handle these ages.
-For simplicity, we will assign an age of 91.5 years to these patients.
+In the eICU Research Database, ages over 89 years are recorded as ">89" to comply with US data privacy laws.
+For simplicity, we will assign an age of 91.5 years to these patients (this is the approximate average age of patients over 89 in the dataset).

 ```python
 # Handle the deidentified ages